truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 {{< /hint >}}

 ## ACL Types in SCALE
-TrueNAS SCALE offers two ACL types: POSIX and NFSv4.
+TrueNAS offers two ACL types: POSIX and NFSv4.
-For a more in-depth explanation of ACLs and configurations in TrueNAS SCALE, see our [ACL Primer](https://www.truenas.com/docs/references/aclprimer/).
+For a more in-depth explanation of ACLs and configurations in TrueNAS, see our [ACL Primer](https://www.truenas.com/docs/references/aclprimer/).

 The **Dataset Preset** setting on the **Add Dataset** screen determines the type of ACL for the dataset.
 To see the ACL type, click **Edit** on the **Dataset Details** widget to open the **Edit Dataset**.